Why are we doing a Tairāwhiti wellbeing survey?

 From a statistics perspective, our numbers are small and local representation is weak.
-This means the data captured to date hasn’t accurately reflected our region and our people.
+This means the data captured to date hasn’t accurately reflected our region and our people, which is why we need to collect our own data.

 What wellbeing data is already collected and how will the Tairāwhiti Wellbeing Survey improve this?

-The Tairāwhiti Wellbeing Survey is a condensed version of the Government-funded NZ General Social Survey (NZGSS), which Stats NZ rolls out every two years.
+The Tairāwhiti Wellbeing Survey is a condensed version of the Government-funded NZ General Social Survey (NZGSS), which is rolled out every two years by Stats NZ.
 The NZGSS captures how respondents feel about their life by asking them to rate different aspects of wellbeing.
-Between 8000 to 9000 people are usually surveyed but last year, due to Covid, there were only 3458 respondents.
+Between 8000 to 9000 people are usually surveyed.

 Visit Stats.govt.nz to read the 2021 Wellbeing statistics.